-You must monitor the health of your staff for key symptoms of COVID-19, such as fever.
+You must monitor the health of yourself for key symptoms of COVID-19, such as fever.

-- Direct all staff (whether they are at the workplace or not) to report to you if: - they are experiencing any symptoms - they have been, or have potentially been, exposed to a person who has been diagnosed with COVID-19 or is suspected to have COVID-19 (even if the person who is suspected to have COVID-19 has not yet been tested), or - they have undertaken, or are planning to undertake, any travel. - Stop staff working if they are displaying symptoms. - Stop staff who have contracted COVID-19 from returning to the workplace until they have been retested and there is no trace of the virus. - If you do start to experience any symptoms, no matter how mild, please contact the Clinical Helpline by calling 01481 756938 or 01481 756969
+- You must act if you are: - experiencing any symptoms - have been, or have potentially been, exposed to a person who has been diagnosed with COVID-19 or is suspected to have COVID-19 (even if the person who is suspected to have COVID-19 has not yet been tested), or - > have undertaken, or are planning to undertake, any travel. - Stop working if you are displaying symptoms. - If you have contracted COVID-19 you cannot return to the workplace until you have been retested and there is no trace of the virus. - If you do start to experience any symptoms, no matter how mild, please contact the Clinical Helpline by calling 01481 756938 or 01481 756969

-Providers should rigorously enforce a policy of
+Childminders should rigorously enforce a policy of

 - Anyone with respiratory symptoms, no matter how mild, should not attend.
-This applies to staff and children - Frequent hand washing in between activities, on arrival and exit of the premises, before and after meals and after using the toilet - Clean and disinfect regularly touched objects and surfaces more often than usual using your standard cleaning products - Supervise young children to ensure they wash their hands for 20 seconds more often than usual with soap and water or hand sanitiser and catch coughs and sneezes in tissues and dispose of them immediately and wash their hands straight away.
+This applies to you and the children - Frequent hand washing in between activities, on arrival and exit of your home, before and after meals and after using the toilet - Clean and disinfect regularly touched objects and surfaces more often than usual using your standard cleaning products - Supervise young children to ensure they wash their hands for 20 seconds more often than usual with soap and water or hand sanitiser and catch coughs and sneezes in tissues and dispose of them immediately and wash their hands straight away.